-The Company's Executive Compensation Committee met two times in fiscal 2000; its functions are to administer the Company's Retirement Account and Supplementary Benefit Plans and the 1990 Long Term Incentive Plan; to establish salary ranges and salaries, bonus formulae and bonuses, and participation in other benefit plans or programs, for elected officers; to review employment terminations involving payment to any individual in excess of \$150,000, and to approve employment contracts for executives extending beyond one year; and to approve the position description, performance standards and key result areas for bonus criteria for the Chief Executive Officer of the Company and to measure his performance thereunder.
+The Company's Executive Compensation Committee met three times in fiscal 2001.
+Its functions are to administer the Company's Retirement Account and Supplementary Benefit Plans and the 1990 Long Term Incentive Plan; to establish salary ranges and salaries, bonus formulae and bonuses, and participation in other benefit plans or programs, for elected officers; to review employment terminations involving payment to any individual in excess of \$150,000; to approve employment contracts for executives extending beyond one year; and to approve the position description performance standards and key result areas for bonus criteria for the Chief Executive Officer of the Company and to measure his or her related performance.
 In addition, the Committee recommends to the Board of Directors significant employee benefit programs and bonus or other benefit plans affecting individuals on the executive payroll other than elected officers.